mrdipeshashah/Big-Query-Google-Analytics-Ecommerce-Funnel/README.md

 * **What it is:** The net change between physical units initially added to carts versus final units successfully purchased.
 * **Business Context:** Identifies basket modification dynamics.
 Positive shifts reveal successful cross-selling and bundling, while negative shifts highlight pricing threshold friction where shoppers actively trim items prior to payment.

+### 7. Actual Revenue (£)
+* **What it is:** The sum of actual item revenue captured from completed purchase events (`event_name = 'purchase'`).
+* **Business Context:** Represents actual sales made (cash in the bank).
+Used across the dashboard as the baseline to evaluate "Actual Revenue vs. Potential/Lost Revenue," showing how much cash was captured compared to what was left in abandoned carts.

 ---

 # 📄 Page 1: Conversion Funnel & Operational Performance